 How can I add value?
 This is the key question that you need to repeatedly ask yourself as you go about your daily work.
 As Confucius points out in this well-known passage, a leader is much more than a utensil or receptacle such as a cooking pot in the kitchen or a vessel on an altar.
-Your role is not to passively absorb information and experience but to actively sift and share it with the members of your team so that they can develop their abilities more effectively.
+Your role is not to passively absorb information but to actively sift and share it with the members of your team so that they can develop their abilities more effectively.

 This is a particularly critical responsibility in this period of rapid change that we are living in.
 How to prepare both yourself and your people for a time when machines take over many of the routine tasks that you all handle as part of your daily work?
 How, as I mentioned yesterday, to inspire more creative and critical thinking among everyone so that you can take advantage of the new opportunities that will be enabled by automation and AI rather than being thrown on the scrap heap?